AI Keyboard App vs Built-In Keyboard: Is the Upgrade Worth It?

 There's a real tradeoff here between functionality and privacy.
 The keyboards that offer the most advanced features often need more access to your data, while the most private options might have more limited capabilities.

-"I was worried about privacy when I first switched," a cybersecurity analyst commented, "but I chose a keyboard with on-device processing and strict privacy controls.
-You just gotta read the privacy policy carefully before installin' any keyboard."
+"I was initially skeptical about privacy when I first switched," a cybersecurity analyst commented, "but I chose a keyboard with on-device processing and strict privacy controls.
+The 2026 generation of AI keyboards has gotten much better at transparency—many now show you exactly what data stays local versus what gets sent to servers.
+You just have to read the privacy policy carefully before installing any keyboard."

 Key questions to ask before choosing an AI keyboard: